Frequently Asked Questions

 Can I use NDIS funding for Umbo?

 Yes, if you have a plan through NDIS then you are able to use your NDIS funding.
-You will need to sign a Service Level Agreement (SLA) with your therapist, and then once that has been confirmed then you can book your first appointment.
+You will need to sign a Service Level Agreement (SLA) with your therapist, and once that has been confirmed you can book your first appointment.